 Who We Are

-Professor of Emergency Medicine | Yale University School of Medicine
+Professor of Emergency Medicine | Vice Chair of Research and Innovation | University of Virginia School of Medicine

 Chris Carpenter, MD, MSc (Emergency Medicine Dissemination & Implementation Core Lead)